cph-cachet/flutter-plugins/packages/mobility_features/README.md

 The Home Stay feature requires at least *some* data to be collected between 00:00 and 06:00, otherwise the feature cannot be evaluated.

-The Routine Index feature requires at least two days of sufficient data to be evaulated.
+The Routine Index feature requires at least two days of sufficient data to be computed.

 The Entropy and Normalized Entropy features require at least 2 places to be evaluated.
 If only a single place was found,